mjordan/islandora_workbench_docs/docs/development_guide.md

 `python tests/islandora_tests.py TestMyNewTest TestMyOtherNewTest`

+Of course, one of the main reasons we write tests is to ensure changes in the code don't break existing functionality.
+Once you are sure your new tests work as intended, please run all tests to detect regression errors.

 ## Islandora Workbench Integration Drupal module

 [Islandora Workbench Integration](https://github.com/mjordan/islandora_workbench_integration) is a Drupal module that allows Islandora Workbench to communicate with Drupal efficiently and reliably.
 It enables some Views and REST endpoints that Workbench expects, and also provides a few custom REST endpoints (see the module's README for details).